Philadelphia Construction Accident Lawyers

-Every year thousands of the over nine million construction workers in the United States are injured at construction sites throughout the country.
+Every year, close to nine million construction workers in the United States are injured at construction sites throughout the country.
 Construction industry occupations are notoriously dangerous.
 Construction site injuries account for almost 20% of all workplace fatalities with over 4,000 construction worker deaths each year attributable to construction accidents.

 Types of Construction Accidents